 Feeding Horses & Ponies with Liver Disease

-In order to understand how to feed a horse with liver disease, it is important to know what some of the key roles of the liver are.
+In order to understand what exactly to feed horses with liver problems, how to feed a horse with liver disease, and what not to feed a horse with liver issues, it is important to know what some of the key roles of the liver are.

 - Producing bile to digest fat